mattermost/docs/source/deployment/sso-saml-adfs-msws2016.rst

 Add your **SAML 2.0 SSO service URL** from above the same way.

 8. In the **Choose Access Control Policy** screen select the access control policy suitable for your environment.
-This guide assumes the default values **Permit everyone** and an unchecked box are kept.
+This guide assumes the default values **Permit everyone** and an unchecked box.

 	.. image:: ../../source/images/SSO-SAML-ADFS_add-new-relying-party-trust_009.png